A key advantage of paying employees with company stock is that at least a portion of the employee’s compensation is tied to company performance

 When stock transfers are subject to such vesting conditions (i.e., restrictions), the value of the stock is generally not taxable to the employee until those conditions are satisfied.
 When conditions are met, the value of the stock is taxed as ordinary income.
 If all has gone as planned, the stock value on that future date will be higher than the value on the date the stock was originally transferred to the employee subject to the vesting conditions.

-The risk to the CFO of making a section 83(b) election and reporting the income during 2023 is that if their employment is terminated before July 1, 2028, and they must forfeit the stock back to ABC, they are not entitled to a tax deduction for the $10,000 of income reported in the earlier year.
+The risk to the CFO of making a section 83(b) election and reporting the income during Year 1 is that if their employment is terminated before July 1, Year 5, and they must forfeit the stock back to ABC, they are not entitled to a tax deduction for the $10,000 of income reported, or the tax paid, in the earlier year.
 If the CFO had to pay an amount to acquire the stock, they may have unrecovered basis in the stock that results in a capital loss, but the ordinary income reported on account of the section 83(b) election is not allowed to be treated as basis.

 If the CFO in the example believed they would likely not remain employed by ABC Company for the next five years, a section 83(b) election would not make sense because the CFO would be paying tax on income that they would likely not ever receive.

 An individual must try to predict the future when deciding whether or not to make a section 83(b) election.
-If the prediction is correct, the appreciation from the grant date to the vesting date will be converted from ordinary income to capital gain, but if the prediction is wrong, the individual will end up paying tax on income that he or she would not otherwise have been required to report.
+If the prediction is correct, the appreciation from the grant date to the vesting date will be converted from ordinary income to capital gain, but if the prediction is wrong, the individual will end up paying tax on income that he or she would not otherwise have been required to report, with no opportunity to recoup the tax paid or otherwise deduct the income reported previously.

 A number of factors should be assessed when a section 83(b) election is available.
 The expected amount of appreciation in the stock is one consideration, because the more appreciation that is expected, the greater the amount of tax savings that can be realized from converting ordinary income to capital gains.
+The current value of the stock is also something to consider as a very low current fair market value also reduces the income reportable with the election and thus the tax risk is also diminished, with bigger potential savings if the stock value increases substantially.
 The likelihood of the vesting conditions being met is another consideration.
 If the CFO in the example believed he likely would not remain employed by ABC Company for the next five years, a section 83(b) election would not make sense because he would be paying tax on income that he likely would not ever receive.
 The possibility of tax legislation that might change the differential in tax rates between ordinary income and capital gain is yet another factor to consider.
 The current rate differential makes the election attractive, but if the rate differential were smaller, the risk associated with making the election may not be worth the potential tax savings.
-In addition, since the restricted property is not liquid and will not provide a source of immediate cash, the employee must also evaluate whether funds are available to pay the income tax in the year of grant.
+In addition, since the restricted property is not liquid and will not provide a source of immediate cash, the employee must also evaluate whether funds are available to pay any resulting income tax in the year of the election.

 Tax news and insights that are important to you—delivered weekly to your inbox